arcaneAgilmente/consensual/readme.txt

 	The chosen mine effect is saved to the profile.
 Distortion:
 	Toggle text distortion.
+Unacceptable Score:
+	The "Unacceptable Score" system allows you to specify a minimum score you must achieve to finish the song.
+If it becomes impossible for you to achieve the score, the song will immediately start over.
+Time is still deducted from your time remaining and there is a machine-wide limit on the number of resets.
+If two players are joined, both players must meet their reset condition in order for the reset to be triggered.
+	The "Enabled" flag will reset to off after every song.
+If either player has Enabled set to off, resets will not occur.
+	There are two ways of specifying your goal:  Dance points, or score percent.
+	When specifying by dance points, you set the number of dance points you are allowed to miss.
+	When specifying by score percent, you set the score you must be able to reach.
+1.00 is 100%, so if your goal is 99%, set the value to 0.99.
+	You must set your reset limit to the number of times you want to reset.
+		This is capped by the machine wide setting.
+	Unacceptable score settings are not saved in the profile because they are not meant to be used on every song.

 Profile options:
 	Some of the editable profile options can be edited through the options screen in the Profile Options menu.
 Consensual has support for calculating calories burned from heart rate, song duration, and profile data.